Simone Techert: Biography

-Techert studied chemistry from 1988 to 1993 at the Justus Liebig-University in Giessen.
+Techert studied chemistry from 1988 to 1993 at the University of Giessen.
 She graduated in 1994.
 She finished her doctorate at the Max Planck Institute for Biophysical Chemistry in Göttingen in 1997.
 The title of her doctoral thesis was "Spectroscopy and charge separation.
 Theoretical and experimental studies on pyrene derivatives".

 Afterwards, she worked as a scientist at the European Synchrotron Radiation Facility (ESRF) in Grenoble, until she returned to the Max Planck Institute as a group leader in 2001.
 She was the head of the Minerva group from 2006 to 2012.
 She has been a professor of physical chemistry since 2004.
 Since 2008 she has been a lecturer at the International Research School for Molecular Biophysics at the Göttingen Research Campus.
 In 2013, she became a professor at the University of Göttingen with a connection to the Helmholtz Association and the German Electron Synchrotron (DESY) in Hamburg.
 She is a Leading Scientist in the group "Chemical Structural Dynamics" at DESY.